Theories of love: Fearful-avoidant attachment

-Criticism of Attachment Theory
+Criticism

 There are still areas of this theory that have not been explored, such as contextual attachment within relationships.
 There has also been criticism for this theory.
-This includes criticism over Bowlby’s wording of "partial deprivation" to describe a relationship with a caregiver that is unsatisfying.
+This includes criticism over Bowlby's wording of "partial deprivation" to describe a relationship with a caregiver that is unsatisfying.
 Critics claim that this wording was too vague and allowed people to over-extend this to any issues within the parent-child relationship.
 Other criticism stems from Hilda Lewis’ research which was not able to show a connection between separation from the mother and behavior.
 There have also been some calls to remove attachment disorder from clinical psychology because some critics believe that there is no professional consensus on what "attachment" means and how it should be utilized in the clinical setting.

-Vertical and Horizontal Structure of Love
+Vertical and horizontal structure of love

-Vertical Structure
+Vertical structure

 Social psychologist, Philips Shaver, and colleagues found that attachment processes could be represented in a hierarchy.
-By collecting data about males’ and females’ cognition of "Love", researchers used a prototype approach to investigate the concept of love.
+By collecting data about males' and females' cognition of "love", researchers used a prototype approach to investigate the concept of love.
 "Love" is a basic level that concept includes super-ordinate categories of emotions: affection, adoration, fondness, liking, attraction, caring, tenderness, compassion, arousal, desire, passion, and longing.
-Love contains large sub-clusters that designate generic forms of love: friendship, sibling relationship, marital relationship etc. Such as, "affection", similar to "companionate love" in social psychology field, is the term most strongly co-occurs with terms in its generic sub-cluster and not with other terms in other sub-cluster groups: "Affection" for example contrasts significantly with "passionate love", which belongs to the second large sub-cluster – "Lust".
+Love contains large sub-clusters that designate generic forms of love: friendship, sibling relationship, marital relationship etc. Such as, "affection", similar to "companionate love" in social psychology field, is the term most strongly co-occurs with terms in its generic sub-cluster and not with other terms in other sub-cluster groups: "Affection" for example contrasts significantly with "passionate love", which belongs to the second large sub-cluster – "lust".